skydoves/Balloon/README.md

 ## Usage

 ### Basic Example for Java
-Here is a basic example of implementing balloon popup with icon and text using `Balloon.Builder` class.<br>
+Here is a basic example of implementing a balloon popup that has an icon and text using `Balloon.Builder` class.<br>

 ```java
 Balloon balloon = new Balloon.Builder(context)